dmarcos/wasm-minimal-libc/README.md

 - **WebAssembly is designed to be cross-platform so there's no platform API to target** to open a file, access the network stack, write on the standard output, environment variables...
 - **[WASI](https://wasi.dev/) is an effort to create a standard system API for WASM** that is platform agnostic.
 The official [wasi-sdk](https://github.com/WebAssembly/wasi-sdk) includes headers and libraries to compile and link your code against.
 - **In order to run WASM + WASI code we also need a platform specific implementation of the WASI API**.
 Remember that WebAssembly and WASI are platform agnostic and the code totally portable.
-For the code to ultimately run on a specific platform we need some code that translates WASI calls into platform specific equivalents.
-We're focusing on the Web as the target platform and we're using the [WASI JS implementation for the browser that ships with runno](https://github.com/taybenlor/runno/tree/main/packages/wasi).
+For the code to ultimately run on a specific platform we need some code that translates WASI calls into the target platform equivalents.
+We're focusing on the Web as the target and we're using the [WASI JS implementation for the browser that ships with runno](https://github.com/taybenlor/runno/tree/main/packages/wasi).

 ## Setup